Table of Contents

 Tip No.2 is to marinate the pork overnight with homemade Char Siu Sauce

 Cut the pork shoulder or butt along the grain into thin long strips, about 2 inches wide.
-Add the pork strips along with the homemade sauce into a gallon size ziplock bag.
+Add the pork strips along with the homemade sauce into a gallon-size ziplock bag.
 Mix well and carefully squeeze out the air and seal.
 Place the bag in a container and store it in the refrigerator overnight.

 Tip No.3 is to Pan Fry the marinated pork strips for about 5 minutes

-Pan Fry the marinated pork strips with a bit of canola oil, along with sliced ginger and chopped green onion for about 5 minutes to sear the pork.
+Pan Fry the marinated pork strips with a bit of avocado oil, along with sliced ginger and chopped green onion for about 5 minutes to sear the pork.
 Turn the pork in between to ensure all sides are seared properly.

 Tip No.4 is to braise the seared pork with the marinating sauce